SAG-Agent: Enabling Long-Horizon Reasoning in Strategy Games via Dynamic Knowledge Graphs: Abstract

 \section{Abstract}

-Most existing software lacks accessible Application Programming Interfaces (APIs), requiring agents to operate solely through pixel-based Graphical User Interfaces (GUIs).
-In this API-free setting, large language model (LLM)-based agents face severe efficiency bottlenecks: limited to local visual experiences, they make myopic decisions and rely on inefficient trial-and-error, hindering both skill acquisition and long-term planning.
-To address these challenges, we propose \textbf{KG-Agent}, an experience-driven learning framework that structures an agent's raw pixel-level interactions into a persistent State-Action Knowledge Graph (SA-KG).
-KG-Agent overcomes inefficient exploration by linking functionally similar but visually distinct GUI states, forming a rich neighborhood of experience that enables the agent to generalize from a diverse set of historical strategies.
-To support long-horizon reasoning, we design a hybrid intrinsic reward mechanism based on the graph topology, combining a state value reward for exploiting known high-value pathways with a novelty reward that encourages targeted exploration.
+Most commodity software lacks accessible Application Programming Interfaces (APIs), requiring autonomous agents to interact solely through pixel-based Graphical User Interfaces (GUIs).
+In this API-free setting, large language model (LLM)-based agents face severe efficiency bottlenecks: limited to local visual experiences, they make myopic decisions and rely on inefficient trial-and-error, hindering both skill acquisition and long-horizon planning.
+To overcome these limitations, we propose \textbf{SAG-Agent}, an experience-driven learning framework that structures an agent's raw pixel-level interactions into a persistent State-Action Graph (SAG).
+SAG-Agent mitigates inefficient exploration by topologically linking functionally similar but visually distinct GUI states, constructing a rich neighborhood of experience that enables the agent to generalize from a diverse set of historical strategies.
+To facilitate long-horizon reasoning, we design a novel hybrid intrinsic reward mechanism based on the graph topology, combining a state-value reward for exploiting known high-value pathways with a novelty reward that encourages targeted exploration.
 This approach decouples strategic planning from pure discovery, allowing the agent to effectively value setup actions with delayed gratification.
-We evaluate KG-Agent in two complex, open-ended GUI-based decision-making environments (Civilization V and Slay the Spire), demonstrating significant improvements in exploration efficiency and strategic depth over the state-of-the-art methods.
+We evaluate SAG-Agent in two complex, open-ended GUI-based decision-making environments (\textit{Civilization V} and \textit{Slay the Spire}), demonstrating significant improvements in exploration efficiency and strategic depth over the state-of-the-art methods.